Connect with others who understand.

 When dealing with flushing, it may help to remove a layer of clothing or turn on the air conditioning or a fan.
 Keeping cool can also help you avoid triggering other MS symptoms that are sensitive to heat.

-Have you dealt with MS-related facial flushing?
-What’s worked to improve it?
-Share your experience and tips in the comments below or by posting on MyMSTeam.
+Have you experienced MS-related facial flushing or rosacea?
+What has worked to improve it?
+Share your thoughts and tips in the comments below or by posting to your Activities feed.

 All updates must be accompanied by text or a picture.